DSR-RHIT/creating-reproducible-reports/pages/110_tidy-data.md

 Learn R Markdown:

-- `- observ` creates an itemized list (bullet list).
+- `- ` (hyphen, space) creates an itemized list (bullet list).
 A line space above and below separating the list from other paragraphs is required.
 - To print an underscore in the Rmd prose we have to "escape" the character by writing `\_`.

 ![](../resources/images/text-icon.png)<!-- -->